 It is advisable that you maintain an awareness of the job market within your industry at all times.
 This includes following companies of interest on social media platforms such as LinkedIn and Twitter, looking at recent moves and building up a list of valuable contacts within your industry, including recruiters.

-When considering leaving a senior position, search consultants, like those at Rutherford, can be an invaluable source of advice and guidance when it comes to effectively managing the exit process, from securing a new role in the first place to resigning from your current position – recruiters can help you navigate the situation in a professional manner.
+When considering how to step down from a management position, search consultants, like those at Rutherford, can be an invaluable source of advice and guidance when it comes to effectively managing the exit process, from securing a new role in the first place to haning in your executive resignation letter from your current position – recruiters can help you navigate the situation in a professional manner.

 How to Communicate Your Reasons for Leaving a Senior or Executive Position

 When leaving a leadership position, it is vital that you have a clear rationale for choosing to resign.
 Uncertainty or doubts surrounding the reasons you have decided to leave a firm can be frustrating for all parties involved, not least for a prospective employer or a recruiter working on your behalf.
 Therefore, it is advisable to have considered your internal options thoroughly prior to deciding to a move and to approach the resignation process with purpose.

 Having clarity on the reasons you are leaving a current role is particularly important when resigning from a senior position, as often during the resignation process a current employer will endeavour to persuade you to stay by making a counter-offer.
 This offer has the potential to address the reasons you are leaving the firm in the first place, but be wary, lofty promises don’t always materialise.

 The following points identify some common reasons executive professionals decide to leave a role and how to rationalise these motives when vacating a position; briefly addressing how to navigate the counter-offer process.